Montana Fly Fishing Guide Trip Frequently Asked Quesitons

 - When is the best time to come for fly fishing in Montana?
 This is a question we get asked a lot.
 While there is probably no bad time to come fishing in Bozeman, MT, there are some time of the year that are certainly better than others.
 Some of this really depends on what type of experience you are looking for.
 Probably the prime of our season is from late June (after spring runoff) to mid October with the most consistent fishing being during the months of July, August and September.
 Unfortunately, that is also probably the busiest time to be here in Southwest Montana so if you don't mind fishing with a few other folks around and that fits into your schedule, you can't beat July through September.
 If you are looking for a little more peace and quiet and aren't afraid of the possibility of a little weather, the shoulder seasons can be spectacular.
 By that we mean April to early May and October.
 These can be great times to be here as the rivers are typically a little more quiet and the fish still seem to want to eat.
 These months are a little bit risk/reward in the fact that while the fishing can be simply awesome, the weather can not be.
 Most of the time we have great weather in the spring and fall, but there is always the chance of rain or snow here in Montana and more so during those times.
 With all of this said, we run guide trips 12 months of the year and have had great fishing during all of those times so if your schedule only fits a certain date, give us a call and we can discuss the options.

 - How much do I tip my guide?
 This might be the most common question asked in the shop after our trips.
 While tips are up to each individual person and not mandatory, they are appreciated by our guides.
 When asked in the shop, we'll tell you our recommendation is to us whatever percentage you typically use in a restaurant.
-So for example if you are a 20% tipper when you go out to dinner and the guide trip is $495, that would be about a $100 tip.
+So for example if you are a 20% tipper when you go out to dinner and the guide trip is priced at $500, that would be about a $100 tip.
 If you had a great day on the water and want to tip higher, go ahead, our guides appreaciate it.
 On the flip side, if the trip wasn't up to your expectations (thankfully this rarely happens), you can reflect that as well.

 - I've never fly fished before, do I need a lesson before I go?
 You are our ideal guide trip client!
 You have no bad habits!
 The reason many people come to Montana is to learn to fly fish and experience a great day out on the water.
 All of our fishing guides are excellent instructors and love to teach new anglers the sport of fly fishing.
 If you're brand new or have only been fly fishing once or twice, there is no need to worry as you've just joined the ranks of about 70 to 80% of our Montana Guide Trip Clients.
 We are here to invite you into the sport that we all love.